NickHeiner/jscodemod/docs/gotchas.md

 There is no current workaround for this, but this issue is more likely to occur when using the in-process transform, rather than the Piscina worker pool.
 To force use of Piscina, pass flag `--piscinaLowerBoundInclusive=1`.
 It'll make your codemod slower, but may change the timing such that your race conditions don't appear.

+## Performance
+Some codemods will cause 30-40 second delays as the Piscina pool starts up.
+I've investigated but I'm not able to definitively say what the trigger is; it seems related to your codemod `require`ing a lot of JS code, and/or spawning subshells.

+To get around this, pass flag `--piscinaLowerBoundInclusive=<some number higher than the number of files you have>`.
+It'll put you at risk for the "transforming files simultaneously" issue above, but it'll improve the perf.

+Or, if possible, refactor your codemod to `require` or spawn subshells less.

 ## Babel Parse v.
 Transform
 If:
 1. You're using the low-level `transform` API